autopkg/cgerke-recipes/Configurations/ConfigLocalUser/Root/tmp/README.md

 # How to

+## Add a payload

 ```
 /tmp
     /_config
     /_kcpassword.10.x
 ```

-The “config” file should contain 3 variables:
+The "_config" file should contain 3 variables:

 ```
 short_name=
 UniqueID=
 ShadowHashData=
 ```

 The kcpassword should be a valid kcpassword file if you wish to have the image perform an autologin.
 You can add one for each OS as some major versions are different.